Online Therapy for Parents in North Carolina

 Why does motherhood feel so hard?

-Fast forward to today, the modern day corporate America workday is rooted in having a partner at home engaging in 40+ hours of unpaid labor.
+The corporate American workday is rooted in having a partner at home engaging in 40+ hours of unpaid labor.
 Yet, most households require two working parents.
 The system isn’t designed for working moms.

 Motherhood feels hard because:

-The list could go on-and-on.
-In summary, Mothers often are primarily responsible for caring for the children AND are trying to manage a part to full time career.
+Mothers often are primarily responsible for caring for the children AND are trying to manage a part- to full-time career.
 This results in feelings of burnout, exhaustion, and impacts their relationship with their spouse and children.

 Why does fatherhood feel so hard?

 Fatherhood can often feel difficult in different ways.
 With the birth of the first child, men often engage in an additional 5 hours of paid labor per week, with an average work week increasing from 40 to 45-hours-per week.
-This means less direct time to spend with your child for bonding.
+This means less direct time to spend with your child for bonding, increased stress to be the provider, and a shift in your relationship.

 Fatherhood is difficult because